 As far as food is concerned, I expected our full day in Yogyakarta to be our hardest day because it fell on Thanksgiving in the U.S., which is my favorite holiday.
 This was my first time not celebrating with my family in Boston, and I knew in addition to missing my family I would miss the traditional turkey dinner I look forward to every year.
 What I did not expect was how quickly and happily I would replace that turkey dinner with Indonesian food.
 We feasted on a delicious meal of chicken satay and fried rice to start off our day after visiting Borobudur, where the chicken was served with a thick and spicy peanut sauce for dipping.
 That meal kept us full straight through until dinner, where we ended our day with a meal at the Phoenix Hotel’s restaurant, Paprika.
 Incredibly hungry and equally tired, we had a delicious meal of lamb stew and a special rice dish (both served with lots of side dishes like crispy shrimp crackers), and we saved room to try dessert- a decadent Valrhona chocolate mousse for me, and a cashew tart for Adam.
 We ended up eating at Paprika twice while we were in Yogya- we also tried the dinner buffet on our first night when the soaking rain kept us from going out to explore the city.
 The buffet was also very good, especially the barbeque (chicken, steak, and fish).
 We paid about $40 for each meal, which included more food than both of us could eat as well as many bottles of water.
 For the quality, it was money well spent both times.

 We were both a bit sad when the alarm went off the next morning, and not just because it was so early.
 Indonesia was beautiful, welcoming, and fun, and we were both sorry to not have more time to spend there.
-But by then, having been sad to leave three wonderful places in less than a week, we knew we were just hours away from experiencing the excitement of another new city to explore: it was time to see our final stop, Singapore!
+But by then, having been sad to leave three wonderful places in less than a week, we knew we were just hours away from experiencing the excitement of another new city to explore: it was time to see the final stop on our tour of Asia, Singapore!

 (Oh, and just in case you’re keeping score at home- we didn’t see a single rain drop during our full day of touring Yogyakarta.
 Our great luck with the weather hadn’t run out after all!)